 What is Dry Camping?

-Many have heard about dry camping in relation to RV travel when there aren’t hookups but this also exists for thru-hiking and choosing a campsite, so what does “dry campsite” mean?
+Many have heard about dry camping about RV travel when there aren’t hookups, but this also exists for thru-hiking and choosing a campsite, so what does “dry campsite” mean?

-For hikers this means a campsite with no readily available water source, this can mean longer or more often heavier water carries to bring enough water to camp for the evening dinner, morning breakfast, along with drinking before hiking to the next water source to refill.
+For hikers this means a campsite with no readily available water source.
+This can mean longer or more often heavier water carries to bring enough water to camp for the evening dinner, and morning breakfast, along with drinking before hiking to the next water source to refill.

 Now that you get what it is we can take a longer look into what the overall benefits and drawbacks can be to stopping at a dry camp and why some people prefer to use them and others try hard to avoid them.